|

 neighborhood!

-to graduate from an AVMA accredited program.
-What steps do I need to take to
+graduate from an AVMA accredited program.
+What steps do I need to take to sit

 When you are in your last set of classes, or after you